Battle of Gross-Jägersdorf: Impact on Russian Army

 In the aftermath, it was popularly expected in Russia that Apraksin would pursue the Prussian retreat and eventually overrun all of East Prussia; he was, after all, only 50 km away from the Königsberg.
 Inexplicably, the general stopped his advance towards Königsberg and withdrew back into Russia.
 Historians offer several reasons: after hearing a false report that Empress Elizabeth of Russia had died; to support Peter III as heir to the throne; Apraxin marched on Königsberg but his troops, lacking in supplies, suffered considerable attrition; and, finally, an epidemic of smallpox, which hit the Russian army, especially the Kalmyks, and resulted in 8.5 times more deaths than all the battles fought in 1757.

 Recent research suggests that the Russians were entirely unprepared for war beyond their western border and had not realistically evaluated their potential supply problems in East Prussia.
 Apraxin, at best a modest commander, had assessed supplies in the region and believed they were sufficient; he had not established specifically Russian supply depots in Polish–Lithuanian Commonwealth, which was neutral, but intended to rely on local supply.
 In 1757, the ongoing support of the 92,000 horses alone required more fodder than was available from any of the friendly territories in Livland, much less unfriendly East Prussia.
 Furthermore, the Russians had made no effort to expand their supply depots using the Baltic's seaports, which would have been the most obvious way to feed that number of troops at that distance.
 Finally, the efforts at the troops to requisition supplies were met by a localized guerilla uprising; farmers burnt their crops and destroyed their supplies rather than give to the Russians.
 Once the Russians reached Livland, observers noted exhausted troops hauling carts because their horses, living on a diet of oak leaves, dropped dead by the hundreds every day.

 The Empress was so angry with Apraxin that she removed him from command, and launched an investigation into his actions.
-She tried Alexey Bestuzhev-Ryumin, her chancellor and a friend of Apraxin, for treason.
+She put Alexey Bestuzhev-Ryumin, her chancellor and a friend of Apraxin, on trial for treason.
 Bestuzhev-Ryumin was later exiled to his estates.
-Elizabeth appointed William Fermor as the new Russian commander and the next year the invasion started again.
+Elizabeth appointed William Fermor as the new Russian commander and the next year the invasion was started again.
 Fermor had an entirely different attitude towards supplying his troops, and developed an extensive network of local supply depots and sources outside of the Russian boundary.
 This, though, attracted aspersions from his political enemies in St. Petersburg, who claimed he was wasting the imperial treasury; however, Fermor was considerably more successful in 1758 than his predecessor had been in 1757.